Exclypsy/minesweeper/README.md

 📄 License

 This project is open-source and free to use.
-Add a LICENSE file if needed.

 ⸻